 Proficiency in all content areas across most groups showed lower performance.
-In particular, science and mathematics in grade 4 dipped significantly.
+In particular, our bottom quartile students declined from last year in both ELA and mathematics.

 Instructional choice that may have been successful with past cohorts of students appear to not leverage comparable student achievement with the current cohort.
 Modification and acceleration is warranted to respond to student needs in order to make academic gains.